harshith1072/Online-Compiler/README.md

 # CodeJudge

-CodeJudge is a simple online tool for practicing programming problems.
-It provides a code editor, a compiler to run your code, and an AI that can review your code to help you improve.
+CodeJudge is an online platform for practicing programming problems.
+It features a code editor and compiler, and an AI that reviews your code to help you improve.
+It's a tool for anyone who wants to sharpen their coding skills, from students to professionals.The platform's simplicity and AI-driven feedback loop are designed to make the process of improving your coding abilities more efficient and effective.

 ---